BLUEBL0B/Secret-Sing-Box/Docs/README-EN.md

 -----

-To display additional settings, run this command:
+To display the settings menu, run this command:

 ```
-sbmanager
+ssb
 ```

 Then follow the instructions: